besibug/03-getting-and-cleaning-data/CodeBook.md

 data.
 `cmb_set_2`: Combined data set, that has been subset to only contain coloumns with “mean” and “std”
-`tidyset`: Tidy dataset, final output as .csv file
+`tidyset`: Tidy dataset, final output as .txt file